Student Disciplinary Regulations (Code of Conduct)

 If the student or student/campus organization does not take responsibility for an alleged conduct violation, the administrative hearing officer, or the SCHB will make a determination whether the student or student/campus organization has committed a violation and, if so, may impose or recommend the sanctions indicated below.
 The case shall be dismissed or recommended for dismissal if the administrative hearing officer or hearing board determines, after considering the information presented, that the evidence available does not indicate by a preponderance of the evidence that the alleged violation occurred.

-If no response to the notice is made, or if a meeting has not been requested within three business days, the RSC Coordinator or the OSC Administrator may take the proposed action. top
+If no response to the notice is made, or if a meeting has not been requested within five (5) calendar days, the RSC Coordinator or the OSC Administrator may take the proposed action. top

 - All Level 2 cases: The following sanctions may be imposed in all Level 2 cases.